 The Malaysian-born conductor, pianist and composer, David Chin, began his music education at the age of 9 and successfully completed Piano Associate Diploma (ATCL) examinations of Trinity College London in 2004.
-He recived his Bachelor of Music degree (Summa Cum Laude) in Choral and Piano Performance from Liberty University in 2010 and was awarded both Outstanding Music Student and Keyboard Student of the Year.
+He received his Bachelor of Music degree (Summa Cum Laude) in Choral and Piano Performance from Liberty University in 2010 and was awarded both Outstanding Music Student and Keyboard Student of the Year.
+While at Liberty, he conducted the Timothy International Student Chorale and Liberty Chamber Singers.
+In addition, he was also the winner of the concerto competition and appeared as a soloist at the Honors Recital.
 He was awarded the Charles W. Kennett Scholarship and the Herman Genhart Choral Conducting Scholar Award by the Eastman School of Music, and completed his Master of Music Degree in Choral Conducting (2010-2012).
-While at Eastman, he conducted the Eastman Repertory Singers and Eastman Chorale, and served as the accompanist of the Eastman Women's Chorus.
+While at Eastman, he conducted the Eastman Repertory Singers, Eastman Chorale, Eastman School Symphony Orchestra, Eastman Bach Soloists, Eastman-Rochester Chorus, and served as the accompanist of the Eastman Women's Chorus.
 The graduate programs in conducting at Eastman have repeatedly been ranked by US News and World Report as the finest in the country.
 A small number of students are admitted to these degree programs, and they are given significant podium experience with regular Eastman ensembles.
 Chin has been mentored by conductors William Weinert, Brad Lubman, Helmuth Rilling, Simon Carrington, and Cleusia Goncalves.
 His piano coaches included world-renowned pianist Daisy de Lucca Jaffè (pupil of Magda Tagliaferro, Friedrich Gulda, Richard Hauser, and Guido Agosti) and David Ehrman; and his voice coaches included Raymond Gibbs (former Metropolitan Opera House tenor), Kathryn Cowdrick, and Wayne Kompelien.
-David has recently been awarded full scholarship by the Eastman School of Music to pursue Doctoral degree in conducting.
+David has recently been awarded the prestigious Harvey Fellowship by the Mustard Seed Foundation.
+He has also been awarded full scholarship by the Eastman School of Music to pursue Doctoral degree in conducting.

-David Chin is currently a member of the renowned Christ Church Schola Cantorum in Rochester, New York.
+David Chin was a member of the renowned Schola Cantorum at Christ Church in Rochester, New York from 2011-2014, where they perform Gregorian Chant, choral improvisations, and motets from the Renaissance, Baroque, and 20th-century in the weekly Office of Compline.
 He also sings with the Voices ensemble, Eastman Chorale, and Eastman-Rochester Chorus.